-To begin to address this question, the paper builds on an earlier comparative legal analysis of state ethics laws that apply to local boards of education (Kolb and Strauss 1999).
-The comparative analysis here is refocused by comparing the structure of duties and authority accorded to local school boards to the duties and authorities accorded to directors of publicly traded, forprofit corporations.
+To begin to address this question, the paper reviews state statutes in Spring, 2013, and thus updates our 2005 paper presented at the Conference on Education and Economic Development hosted by the Federal Reserve Bank of Cleveland.
+It builds on an earlier comparative legal analysis of state ethics laws that apply to local boards of education (Kolb and Strauss 1999).
+The comparative analysis here again examines the structure of duties and authority accorded to local school boards to the duties and authorities accorded to directors of publicly traded, for-profit corporations.
+In this post, Great Recession world of severely constrained state and local school budgets, and the brave new world of recognized underfunding of public state and local pension plans, there is even more merit in ascertaining how governance reform can improve school learning outcomes.

 The comparative analysis reaches the fundamental conclusion that local boards of education have a great deal of discretion in allocating resources and supervising their management, but a very weak set of duties or responsibilities, especially in relation to student learning outcomes.
-The paper then identifies limited but meaningful changes to existing mechanisms contained in state school laws that will plausibly improve student learning without additional expense.